gusgoerzen/310-Project-Draft/InstaQuiz-FinalReport.md

 | 2.
 Web service must be able to handle large amounts of traffic.
 As an international education tool, thousands of academics may be on the site at one time.
 Live sessions must be able to support over 300 connected clients at a time. | C |
 <br>

 MODIFICATION NOTES: Some of the intital requirements were modififed as the system was developed, however, this was expected.
 User requirements #13 was modified to allow for multiple polls to be open at one time.
 User requirements #14 was modified to allow for instructors to declare the correct answer during the creation of the question rather than during the closing of a poll.
-Besides these modifications (we see as improvements), our team was able to deliver everything that was outlined in the initial requirements.
-The requirements sufficiently captured all of the necessary details and, as a result, the system is feature complete and operating as expected.
+User requirement #16 was our only miss as we did not end up implementing a live poll summary.
+Besides this minor subtraction and a few modifications, modifications we see as improvements, our team was able to deliver everything that was outlined in the initial requirements.
+Our requirements sufficiently captured all of the necessary details and, as a result, the system is feature complete and operating as expected.
 <br>

 ### 3. What is the architecture of the system?
 What are the key components?
 What design patterns did you use in the implementation?
 This needs to be sufficiently detailed so that the reader will have an understanding of what was built and what components were used/created.
 You will need to reflect on what you planned to build vs what you built.